findingmarbles/Retromat/README.md

 # Contribute

-You'd like to get involved with Retr-O-Mat?
+You'd like to get involved with Retromat?
 Great!

 ## Submit an activity or photo